- Earn up to 2.75% interest for 12 months

 There’s no one-size-fits-all when it comes to calculating your emergency fund.
 Here are three possible methods to determine how much you need to tuck away for a rainy day.

-Here’s how much you might put away using the monthly method after breaking down your monthly expenses:
+Here’s how much you might put away using the monthly method after breaking down your expenses for the month:

 If your goal is to have three months’ worth of expenses stored away, you’d need $7,620 ($2,540 x 3) in your emergency fund.
 For a more conservative savings plan of six months, you’d need $15,240 ($2,540 x 6).